AppliedAcousticsChalmers/auralization-toolbox/resources/README.md

 ## Surface Data

-Surface data can be processed in two formats:
+Surface data can be processed for two different geometries (`spherical_surface` and `cubical_surface`) and in two formats.
+The two formats are explained below.

 ### Single-Layer Pressure and Normal Particle Velocity